RuudErmers/RMSVST3/Readme.txt

 There is a simple example which implements some of the basics in an Simple Synthesizer VST.
 There is also documentation on how to implement this wrapper code.
-Tested in Reaper and FL Studio (rudimentair)
+Tested in Reaper and FL Studio (rudimentair).

+Thanks to the Kenneth Rundt for help on testing in several hosts and pointing out a lot of failures and helping to solve them.
+We are almost there...

 I am planning to expand this software if some people are interested in it.
 But I am not sure if anyone is still developing in Delphi.